• Features

 synonyms:

-- "<ACTION> <LIGHT> {off|out}"
+- "<ACTION> <LIGHT> {off|out|down}"

-- "{<ACTION>|shut|kill|stop|eliminate} {off|out} <LIGHT>"
+- "<KILL> <LIGHT>"

-- "no <LIGHT>"
+- "{out|no|off|down} <LIGHT>"

-• Line 10 defines several macros that are used later on throughout the model's elements to shorten the synonym declarations.
+• Line 1 defines several macros that are used later on throughout the model's elements to shorten the synonym declarations.
 Note how macros coupled with option groups shorten overall synonym declarations 1000:1 vs. manually listing all possible word permutations.

 Model Class

-Open src/main/scala/demo/LightSwitch.scala with the following code:
+Open src/main/scala/demo/LightSwitchModel.scala file and replace its content with the following code:

 package demo